You cannot copy content of this website, your IP is being recorded

 What happens during a colposcopy procedure?

 Just like your annual screenings, a colposcopy can be performed at either your primary care doctor’s office or your gynecologist’s office, and performed in a similar manner.
 You will be lying down on the exam table, placing your heels in the stirrups at the end of the table.
 Your doctor will use an instrument called a speculum, which is inserted into the vagina to give the doctor a clearer view of your cervix, and apply a solution that allows them to see the abnormal areas.
-The colposcopy device is positioned as close to the vagina as possible, but is not put inside the body.
+The colposcopy device is positioned as close to the vagina as possible but is not put inside the body.
 If your doctor identifies anything that looks unhealthy, they will perform a biopsy by removing a small sample of tissue to then be tested by a pathologist.
 A pathologist will examine the tissue sample under a microscope to identify any abnormal cells.
-A colposcopy can identify if cancer or precancerous tissue are present, but only after an examination of the cells of tissue by a pathologist can a diagnosis be made.
-It is also possible that if the abnormal area is very small, your doctor may be able remove the entire area during the biopsy.
+A colposcopy can identify if cancer or precancerous tissue is present, but only after an examination of the cells of tissue by a pathologist can a diagnosis be made.
+It is also possible that if the abnormal area is very small, your doctor may be able to remove the entire area during the biopsy.

 There are some important suggestions your doctor will provide you with prior to your colposcopy procedure, such as: